ayltai/hknews-infrastructure/README.md

 3. Save your public key to `./ssh/hknews.pub` (or as specified in [variables.tf](https://github.com/ayltai/hknews-infrastructure/tree/master/terraform/variables.tf))
 4. Change the variables defined in [variables.tf](https://github.com/ayltai/hknews-infrastructure/tree/master/terraform/variables.tf) and [playbook.yml](https://github.com/ayltai/hknews-infrastructure/tree/master/ansible/playbook.yml) to fit your needs.

+### Ansible Vault password
+The SSH certificate password is encrypted by [Ansible Vault]().
+You will need to specify a Vault password file in order to decrypt the password during the Ansible automation process.
+The file path is defined in [Let's Encrypt role](https://github.com/ayltai/hknews-infrastructure/tree/master/ansible/letsencrypt/vars/main.yml).

+### DNS
+We prefer to use an external DNS provider instead of [AWS Route53](https://aws.amazon.com/route53/) to manage the server public domain.

+The public IPv4 address of the EC2 instance created will be printed out in your console during the Terraform automation process.
+You are expected to configure your DNS provider to resolve the domain name to this IP address.
+[Let's Encrypt role](https://github.com/ayltai/hknews-infrastructure/tree/master/ansible/letsencrypt) will wait for at most 30 minutes for this.

 ## Provisioning
 1. Go to [terraform](https://github.com/ayltai/hknews-infrastructure/tree/master/terraform) directory
   ```sh